 Located in the Lowry neighborhood of north Denver, Wings Over the Rockies Air & Space Museum offers visitors a chance to explore America’s aviation history in a venue steeped in history of its own: Hangar 1 of the former Lowry Air Force Base, which operated from the late 1930s until 1994 and graduated more than one million enlisted members and officers.

 The museum includes more than 182,000 square feet of hangar space and 50 iconic aircraft, spanning nearly half a century of air and space flight.
-On the military side, you’ll find everything from early fighter jets like the WWI Nieuport 28 to the supersonic F-14 Tomcat (of Top Gun fame), a UH-1 Huey helicopter that served for three years as a gunship in Vietnam, and bombers like the Republic F-105 Thunderchief (nicknamed “Thud” by its less-than-enthusiastic crews) and a Douglas B-18 Bolo Bomber — one of only six still in existence.
-This aircraft, which was used to detect and sink German submarines during WWII, is currently undergoing restoration, a process that visitors can watch in real time from just steps away.
+On the military side, you’ll find everything from early fighters like the WWI Nieuport 28 to the supersonic F-14 Tomcat (of Top Gun fame), a UH-1 Huey helicopter that served for three years as a gunship in Vietnam, and bombers like the Republic F-105 Thunderchief (nicknamed “Thud” by its less-than-enthusiastic crews) and a Douglas B-18 Bolo Bomber — one of only six still in existence.
+This aircraft, which was used to detect and sink German submarines during WWII, is currently undergoing restoration, a process that visitors can watch in real-time from just steps away.

 The museum also has an exhibit dedicated to military ejection seats and the valuable role they played in saving pilots’ lives.
 The seats were developed by Stanley Aviation, which was originally based in Aurora.